 With the lowering of the overall levels, the Loxton Sands or equivalents of the Murray and Otway Basins were formed on the beach on the shore of the emergent land (Strandlines).
 Locally, heavy minerals were concentrated by wave action, including rutile zircon and ilmenite (Mineral Sands).
 In addition, Light and Heavy Rare Earth Elements have formed an ionic bond with the fine clay fraction (Ionic Clays) of the Loxton Sands at shallow depths.

-This clay fraction will be the primary exploration target in the interdunal Tertiary Strandline zones.
-(Figure 14).
+This clay fraction will be the primary exploration target within the Tertiary Strandlines.